 - Cold mitten friction to thyroid after bath/shower

-- Alternating hot and cold compresses to thyroid gland daily: Hot compresses molded to neck for 3 minutes hot followed by 30 seconds to 1 minute of cold compresses.
+- Alternating hot and cold compresses to thyroid gland daily: Hot compresses molded to the neck for 3 minutes hot followed by 30 seconds to 1 minute of cold compresses.
 Repeat 3-5 times

 - Cold shower to middle and lower back to stimulate adrenals